 The current turmoil in the Banking sector provides huge opportunities for forensic auditors.
 There is a huge demand for the services of forensic audits where the accounts are required to be classified as wilful defaulters.
 Most Public Sector Banks require forensic audits of their borrowers to be done to identify if it’s a business loss or a wilful default.
 As the bankers are under continuous stress from various investigating agencies, forensic auditing is becoming essential.

 Banks are now knocking on the doors of the National Company Law Tribunal for further actions against the borrowers who are not paying their dues.
 Many of these cases are filed under insolvency laws.

 Typically where the pyramid schemes, Ponzi schemes, or money circulation schemes are registered under various statutes with the local law enforcement agencies, their economic offenses wings typically ask the forensic auditors to work with them to assess the exact amount of damage.

 Serious Fraud Investigation Office

-Some times the serious fraud investigation office also seeks the help from the Forensic auditors to investigate various facets of the corporate frauds.
-Digital forensic plays a key role in such investigations.
+Sometimes the serious fraud investigation office also seeks help from Forensic auditors to investigate various facets of corporate fraud.
+Digital forensics plays a key role in such investigations.

 Securities Exchange Board of India

-In the crackdown against the shell companies, fraudulent prospectus application and insider trading, SEBi, one of the most powerful regulators of Indian capital market requires the help of forensic auditors.
+In the crackdown against shell companies, fraudulent prospectus applications, and insider trading, Sebi, one of the most powerful regulators of the Indian capital market requires the help of forensic auditors.
 The forensic audits ordered by SEBI can be checked here

-Certified Forensic Accounting Professionals are in great demand in India and the scope of forensic accounting services is going to increase as the reforms in Indian financial sector continues.
+Certified Forensic Accounting Professionals are in great demand in India and the scope of forensic accounting services is going to increase as the reforms in the Indian financial sector continue.